 Current class schedules can be viewed via Minerva.

 - Have 45 discipline specific credits (university level).
 Applicants must complete the English Language Arts Self-Assessment Grid (PDF-Fillable version or Word version) to self-assess whether their background meets the 45 credit minimum requirement in their discipline.

 Courses listed must be at the 200 level or higher (no freshman level courses) and you must have received a grade of “C” or higher, per McGill standard.
 These credits may be taken as part of a degree or as an independent/special student.

 Note that it is preferable to have all 45 credits of background completed prior to the start of the MATL program.
-To ensure adequate time to complete missing discipline-specific credits, we recommend applying to the Early Decision deadline (see above).
 Applicants missing up to, but not exceeding, 6 discipline-specific credits may be accepted into the MATL program.
 The completion of missing credits will be consider a condition of program completion.
 Students are strongly encouraged to complete outstanding discipline-specific credits prior to the start of the MATL program.
-In exceptional circumstances, students may be allowed to complete outstanding discipline-specific credits during the MATL program; however these credits should be completed prior to beginning the subject-area specific methods course (Fall 2021).
+In exceptional circumstances, students may be allowed to complete outstanding discipline-specific credits during the MATL program; however these credits should be completed prior to beginning the subject-area specific methods course.
 Failure to complete outstanding discipline-specific credits may result is a deferral of the first internship placement.
 This deferral will result in a significant delay in the students program completion.